chipsalliance/chisel/README.md

 ### Running Projects Against Local Chisel

-To use the development version of Chisel (`master` branch), you will need to build from source and publish locally.
+To use the development version of Chisel (`main` branch), you will need to build from source and publish locally.
 The repository version can be found by running `sbt version`.
 As of the time of writing it was: `6.0.0+1-8d92842c-SNAPSHOT`.